synesissoftware/libCLImate.Ruby/README.md

 **libCLImate** is a portable, lightweight mini-framework that encapsulates the common aspects of **C**ommand-**L**ine **I**nterface boilerplate, including:

-- command-line argument parsing and sorting;
+- command-line argument parsing and sorting, into flags, options, and values;
+- validating given and/or missing arguments;
+- a declarative form of specifying the CLI elements for a program, including associating blocks with flag/option specifications;
 - provision of de-facto standard CLI facilities, such as responding to '--help' and '--version';

 **libCLImate.Ruby** is the Ruby version.